mrkeylost/MERN.NoteTakingApps/README.md

 This project is configured for deployment on **Vercel** using `vercel.json`.
 The frontend (Vite) is served at `/` and the backend (Express) is routed under `/_/backend`.

-To deploy your own instance:

-1. Install the [Vercel CLI](https://vercel.com/docs/cli): `npm i -g vercel`
-2. Run `vercel` from the project root and follow the prompts.
-3. Add your environment variables in the Vercel project dashboard under **Settings → Environment Variables**.

 ---

 ## 🤝 Contributing